BenGorUser/UserBundle/docs/basic_configuration.md

 $ bin/console doctrine:schema:update --force
 ```

-With this basic configuration you have single user login, logout and registration page.
+With this basic configuration you have single user login, logout and registration without confirmation.

-- For multiple users check [this guide](multiple_users.md)
+- For multiple users check [this guide](multiple_users.md).
-- In case you one to send invitation emails to users to join your app follow [this guide](invitation_system.md)
+- In case you one to send invitation emails to users to join your app follow [this guide](invitation_system.md).